wandb/docs/docs/guides/hosting/restricted-projects.md

 1. Navigate to your W&B Project.
 2. Select the **Overview** tab on the left column.
 3. Click the **Edit Project Details** button on the upper right corner.
-4. From the **Project Visibility dropdown**, select the desired visibility type.
+4. From the **Project Visibility dropdown**, select the desired scope.

 :::caution
 All members of a team will have access to a project if you change the scope of a project from **Restricted** to **Team**.